Do you want to advance your knowledge of contemporary art and pursue a professional career in the field of curatorial practice

 - Our London location means you’ll never run out of galleries, events, museums and visual culture to explore in the capital.

-Year 1- You take the following compulsory modules: Modernities Curating and the Public Sphere Art, Artifacts and Archives You also choose one option module from the following list: Seeing and Showing Space and Time Beyond Boundaries Year 2 - In your second year, you will study the following compulsory modules: Museums, Galleries, Exhibitions: Unpacking the Field I Museums, Galleries, Exhibitions: Unpacking the Field II Curating, Education, and Research You will also choose 30 credits of modules offered by the Department of Visual Cultures.
+Year 1- You take the following compulsory modules: Modernities Curating and the Public Sphere Seeing and Showing You also choose one option module from the following list: Space and Time Beyond Boundaries Year 2 - In your second year, you will study the following compulsory modules: Museums, Galleries, Exhibitions: Unpacking the Field I Museums, Galleries, Exhibitions: Unpacking the Field II Curating, Education, and Research The Goldsmiths Elective You will then choose to complete one optional module of 15 credits.
+This can either be the Goldsmiths Social Change Module or a 15-credit module from a list provided annually by the Department of Visual Cultures.
 Year 3 - in your third year you will complete a dissertation and study the following compulsory module: Curating the Contemporary.
-You will also choose from two to four special subjects.
+You will also choose from two to four special subjects (60 credits).
 Options include: The Truth in Painting Sexual Poetics Philosophy and...
 Film Fables Archive and Spectacle Animating Architecture Patterns of Perception: Part 1 Ornamentation Fashion as a Dialectical Image Fact of Blackness I Beckett & Aesthetics: Bodies and Identity Counter Forensics Research Architecture Visual Cultures as Public Practice Please note that due to staff research commitments not all of these modules may be available every year.

 You’ll be assessed mostly through coursework.
 Normally this consists of essays, sometimes accompanied by creative projects, group projects, multi-media projects, presentations, symposia, reviews, and studio work.